 - Would you believe that Vince McMahon has begun to transcend mere Corrupt Corporate Executive-dom to become a supernatural evil?
 WWE certainly implied such in a vignette where Vince and his son Shane are using a church as a backdrop to mock Shawn Michaels' faith; Vince imitates Triple H's water-spitting entrance using the holy water, then rubs his throat and comments, "That kind of burns a little!"

 - The Turn Undead mechanic in several versions, which is basically raw divine energy being channeled by the cleric.
-It does exactly what you'd expect.
 Depending on the power of the cleric and the undead being turned, the cleric might have just wasted a turn, might cause the undead to flee in panic or cower, or might just cause the undead to collapse in a pile of dust.
-(Of course, for evil clerics of evil gods, this is usually used to bolster or control the undead instead, but still.)
+(For evil clerics of evil gods, this is usually used to bolster or control the undead instead.)

 - Demon: The Fallen had another variant — demons could not set foot on holy ground without taking damage (unless their Torment was low enough to be considered "benevolent" spirits).

-- In Vampire The Masquerade, True Faith can empower its possessors against Vampires.
+- In Vampire: The Masquerade, True Faith can empower its possessors against Vampires.
 Under V20's default rules for it, you only need one dot of True Faith to ward off vampires with an appropriate holy symbol, or deal aggravated damage with its touch — but the degree of pure devotion to your beliefs that even one dot of True Faith represents is rare.
 Then there are the Baali, who are evil even by vampire standards and whose clan weakness is being repelled by holy objects.

-- Becomes almost hilarious when you get to the Solar charms that allow you to put specific things on the list yourself.
+- It becomes almost hilarious when you get to the Solar charms that allow you to put specific things on the list yourself.
 Conjures up images of a Solar with a sharpie waiting for the Unconquered Sun to go on a bathroom break to scribble on someone's name.

 - In the Castlevania series as whole, this is taken literally — the Holy Water subweapon usually involves fiery burning of evil monsters.

-- In Aria of Sorrow, "J" uses holy attacks against you.
+- In Castlevania: Aria of Sorrow, "J" uses holy attacks against you.

-- You could invert this in Portrait of Ruin to defeat the Belmont-based Bonus Boss.
+- You could invert this in Castlevania: Portrait of Ruin to defeat the Belmont-based Bonus Boss.

 - Heroes of Might and Magic IV has Holy Water as an item.
 It can be used either to buff the hero drinking it with the spells "Bless" and "Death Ward" or to injure The Undead.
 Humorously, an Undead Hero can drink it and get the bonuses with no ill effects.